 The next survey will take place May 15 - June 15, 2018 and is open to the public, including all interested Audubon chapters and centers, in addition to organized groups and individuals with an interest in birds.

 The following webinar recordings are provided for you to learn more about the science behind Climate Watch and how to join as a participant or coordinator:

 Want to know how the most recent survey went?
 Click here to explore results in our interactive map.

 The Climate Watch survey will focus on specific species for which our climate models have strong predictions and which have a high detectability in the field.
 For 2018 we will focus on two groups of species: bluebirds and nuthatches.
 Specifically, Climate Watch participants are asked to survey for Eastern, Western, and Mountain bluebirds and/or White-breasted, Red-breasted, Brown-headed, and Pygmy nuthatches.
 Additional target species may be added for the summer 2018 survey period, including an urban focused species.

 Climate Watch occurs over two distinct thirty-day periods each year, in the winter and in the summer breeding season.
-The first phases of the pilot occurred in January and June 2016 and January 2017, and the next survey will cover the winter season and will run Monday, January 15 through Thursday, February 15, 2018.
-The summer survey season will be May 15–June 15, 2018.
+The first phases of the pilot occurred in January and June 2016, January 2017 and June 2017, and January 2018.
+The next survey will cover the summer season and will run Tuesday, May 15 through Thursday, June 15, 2018.
+The next winter survey season will be January 15–February 15, 2019.